 If you’d like to get a head start on account opening in Malta as a non-resident then download our FREE Non-Resident Banking Starter Guide right now!

-When it comes to opening personal accounts in Malta, it’s still very possible to get accounts open if you’re a resident.
+When it comes to opening personal accounts with Maltese banks, it’s still very possible to get accounts open if you’re a resident.
 As long as you can provide the basic information required to pass due diligence.
 This is the same information that you would be expected to provide opening accounts anywhere in the world, so you’ll be fine.

 But the question that we have to ask is: “Why do you want to bank in Malta?”